 Employment paperwork for new student pollworkers

 Each school sets its own parameters for excusing students to be Poll Workers.
 Some schools even allow extra credit for community service.
-To submit an application please click here or contact Angie Meyers for futher information.
+To submit an application please click here or contact Diane Noonan for futher information.